CDRT/mk_docs/docs/guides/lcv/suhelper.md

 ??? note "-allowdefer (Optional)"

     Allow end-users to defer updates when applicable Group Policy permits deferral.

     **Default behavior:** Updates install without user option to defer.

     **With this parameter:** Group Policy deferral rules are applied (if configured).

+<a id="noreboot"></a>

+??? note "-noreboot (Optional)"

+     Indicates that System Update Addin will skip performing a reboot when **Reboot Type 5** updates are installed to allow the calling process to control the reboot.
+This parameter has no affect for other Reboot Types.

+    **Default behavior:** System will be rebooted by the System Update Addin within 5 minutes after installing the Reboot Type 5 update(s).

+    **With this parameter:** System is not rebooted and the user is responsible for executing the reboot.

+<a id="scanonly"></a>

+??? note "-scanonly (Optional)"

+     Indicates that System Update Addin will only perform check for updates and will not install any updates.
+The results will be recorded in the Lenovo_Updates WMI class under root\Lenovo.

+    **Default behavior:** System Update Addin performs normal check for updates and then installs the applicable updates.

+    **With this parameter:** System Update Addin only performs check for updates and stores the results in WMI.

 <a id="help"></a>